 Time: Note that the time is one hour earlier than usual this time: Thursday November 29th at 13.30.

 Open for all, no seminar fee.

-All interested researchers, students, visitors and others are welcome, also to the pizza get-together following the seminar!
+All interested researchers, students, visitors and others are welcome!
+Also welcome to the pizza get-together after the seminar!

 Cancer during Pregnancy